NativeScript/docs-v7/getting-started.md

 The code to do an HTTP call should look familiar, as it's using the same http module you used in the previous section.
 Here, you're using the http module's `getJSON()` method, which automatically takes care of formatting the backend's response as JSON.

-If you load the app and login with email address “tj.vantoll@gmail.com” and password “password”, you should see a list of groceries that looks something like this:
+If you load the app and login with email address "tj.vantoll@gmail.com" and password "password", you should see a list of groceries that looks something like this:

 ![list 2](img/cli-getting-started/chapter4/ios/3.png)
 ![list 2](img/cli-getting-started/chapter4/android/3.png)